Approach to Horses with Poor Performance

 Sometimes horses performing poorly require lifestyle changes, such as competing for fewer days of the month. | Getty Images

-At the 2022 AAEP Convention in San Antonio, Erin Contino, DVM, MS, DACVSAR, and Phoebe Smith, DVM, DACVIM, hosted a table topic on dealing with poor performance issues in horses.
+During a table topic at the 2022 AAEP Convention, Erin Contino, DVM, MS, DACVSAR, and Phoebe Smith, DVM, DACVIM, discussed dealing with poor performance issues in horses.

 Separate Pain from Behavior